December 17, 2019Big Data Analytics in the Cloud for Today’s Distributed and Diverse Data

 Alan Eustace, Google

 Some not-to-be-named visualization tools generate terrible SQL.
 Since AtScale is the abstraction layer between visualization and warehouse, we can optimize those queries in any way we want.
-In some cases, we replace raw table reference with aggregates, in other cases we rewrite generalized SQL into queries optimized for the specific data warehouse in use.
+In some cases, we replace raw table reference with aggregates, in other cases we rewrite generalized SQL into queries optimized for the specific cloud data warehouse in use.
 AtScale understands different dialects and different version of those dialects very well, so we can optimize to use the fastest functions possible for each dialect.

 1.)
 Azure SQL Data Warehouse